NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Data_Download_DTT_UI.md

 ###Preparing for Data Download

 The GDC Data Transfer Tool UI is a stand-alone client application intended to work with data file information stored on the GDC Data Portals.
-Data download information must first be gathered from either the GDC Data Portal or Legacy Archive.
+Data download information must first be gathered from  the GDC Data Portal.
 From there a manifest file can be [generated](https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload/#obtaining-a-manifest-file-for-data-download) to supply the client.
 Alternatively, individual file UUIDs can be provided to the UUID entry window located on the Download tab in the client.

 ![GDC DTT UI Start Page](images/DTT_UI_Start_Page.png)
 ##Downloads with UUIDs